 Mari Hollander – Former Education Manager and Programme Coordinator for Findhorn Foundation College.

-Paul Dickinson – Business Consultant
+Paul Dickinson – Corporate Communications Consultant and Executive Chairman of CDP.

-Mark Anderson – Business Consultant
+Mark Anderson – Business Technology and Strategy Consultant.

 9. Are there any books about the Foundation?

 Books by Eileen Caddy

 Opening Doors Within – Meditation guidance for each day of the year.
 Published worldwide in 27 languages.

 God Spoke to Me – Guidance from Eileen for use by the community.

 Divinely Ordinary – Divinely Human – A photo/biography of Eileen.

 Foundations of a Spiritual Community – The early days of Eileen's guidance.